IFSA FAQs

 If you run a Forest School organisation, or are employed by one, then that organisation should be registered for Garda vetting purposes.

 Do I need special insurance and where do I get it?
-Do I need to be qualified to obtain this insurance?

 Yes.
 All Forest School sessions should be appropriately insured.
-Click HERE for more details
+Click HERE for more details.